YouHaveTrouble/minecraft-optimization/README.md

 `Good starting value: 7`

 This option allows you to set the maximum distance in chunks that the players will see.
 This enables you to have lower `view-distance` and still let players see further.
 It's important to know that while the chunks beyond actual `view-distance` won't tick, they will still load from your storage, so don't go overboard. `10` is basically maximum of what you should set this to.
-As of now chunks are sent to the client regardless of their view distance setting, so going on higher values for this option can cause issues for players with slower connections.
+View distance will be matched to client client's render distance setting if it's lower than this value.

 #### delay-chunk-unloads-by